🎓 Program Overview

 - ASP.NET Core Data Protection: key management, key ring rotation, and protecting tokens at rest

-- OWASP Top 10 for .NET: SQL injection prevention with EF Core, XSS protection, CSRF, IDOR, and insecure deserialisation
+- OWASP Top 10 for .NET: SQL injection prevention with EF Core, XSS, CSRF, IDOR, and insecure deserialisation

-- Security headers: Content-Security-Policy, HSTS, X-Frame-Options, and Permissions-Policy via NWebSec or custom middleware
+- Security headers: Content-Security-Policy, HSTS, X-Frame-Options via NWebSec or custom middleware

-- Secrets management: User Secrets for development, environment variables for production, and Azure Key Vault / AWS Secrets Manager integration
+- Secrets management: User Secrets for development, Azure Key Vault / AWS Secrets Manager integration

-- Audit logging: recording who did what and when β implementing an immutable audit trail with EF Core interceptors
+- Audit logging: immutable audit trail with EF Core interceptors — who did what and when

-- Containerising ASP.NET Core: multi-stage Dockerfiles, .NET's built-in container publish (dotnet publish --os linux), and minimal base images
+- Containerising ASP.NET Core: multi-stage Dockerfiles, .NET's built-in container publish, and minimal base images

 - GitHub Actions CI/CD: building, testing, containerising, and deploying ASP.NET Core and Angular in a single pipeline

-Azure is the natural cloud for .NET applications β Microsoft has deep integration between ASP.NET Core, Azure services, and the .NET SDK.
-This add-on covers the full Azure deployment story from container hosting to managed identity to the complete observability stack.
+Azure is the natural cloud for .NET applications — Microsoft has deep integration between ASP.NET Core, Azure services, and the .NET SDK.
+Full Azure deployment story from container hosting to managed identity to the complete observability stack.

-- Azure Container Apps: the recommended hosting platform for ASP.NET Core in Azure β serverless containers with Dapr sidecar support
+- Azure Container Apps: the recommended hosting platform for ASP.NET Core — serverless containers with Dapr sidecar support

-- Azure App Service: PaaS hosting for ASP.NET Core β deployment slots, auto-scaling, and blue/green deployments
+- Azure App Service: PaaS hosting — deployment slots, auto-scaling, and blue/green deployments

-- Azure Database for PostgreSQL: managed PostgreSQL for teams preferring open-source databases
+- Azure Database for PostgreSQL: managed PostgreSQL for open-source database preference

-- Azure Cache for Redis: managed Redis for ASP.NET Core distributed cache and session storage
+- Azure Cache for Redis: managed Redis for distributed cache and session storage

-- Azure Service Bus: MassTransit with Azure Service Bus transport β queues, topics, and sessions for ordered processing
+- Azure Service Bus: MassTransit with Azure Service Bus — queues, topics, and sessions for ordered processing

-- Azure Storage (Blob, Queue, Table): file storage, background job queues, and lightweight data storage from ASP.NET Core
+- Azure Storage (Blob, Queue): file storage and background job queues from ASP.NET Core

-- Microsoft Entra ID (Azure AD): enterprise authentication β OAuth2/OIDC with ASP.NET Core, app registrations, and B2C for customer-facing apps
+- Microsoft Entra ID: enterprise authentication — OAuth2/OIDC with ASP.NET Core, app registrations, and B2C for customer-facing apps

-- Azure API Management: API gateway for ASP.NET Core services β throttling, transformation, and developer portal
+- Azure API Management: API gateway for ASP.NET Core — throttling, transformation, and developer portal

 - Azure Front Door and CDN: global load balancing and static asset delivery for Angular SPA

-- Azure Monitor and Application Insights: end-to-end observability β distributed traces, custom metrics, live metrics stream, and smart detection alerts
+- Azure Monitor and Application Insights: distributed traces, custom metrics, live metrics stream, and smart detection

-Many enterprise .NET teams run on AWS β particularly those that have standardised on AWS across multiple technology stacks.
-This add-on covers deploying ASP.NET Core on AWS with the same depth as the Azure track.
+Many enterprise .NET teams run on AWS — particularly those that have standardised on AWS across multiple technology stacks.
+Same depth as the Azure track, covering every major AWS deployment option for ASP.NET Core.

-- AWS Elastic Beanstalk for .NET: managed deployment platform for ASP.NET Core β the simplest AWS deployment path
+- AWS Elastic Beanstalk for .NET: managed deployment for ASP.NET Core — the simplest AWS deployment path

-- ECS Fargate: containerised ASP.NET Core on managed container infrastructure β task definitions, service auto-scaling, and rolling deployments
+- ECS Fargate: containerised ASP.NET Core — task definitions, service auto-scaling, and rolling deployments

-- AWS Lambda with .NET: the aws-lambda-dotnet runtime, minimal API on Lambda via Lambda Web Adapter, and cold start mitigation with SnapStart
+- AWS Lambda with .NET: the aws-lambda-dotnet runtime, Minimal API on Lambda via Lambda Web Adapter, and SnapStart

-- AWS RDS (PostgreSQL and SQL Server): managed relational databases β EF Core connection resiliency and RDS Proxy for Lambda
+- AWS RDS (PostgreSQL and SQL Server): managed databases — EF Core connection resiliency and RDS Proxy for Lambda

 - ElastiCache for Redis: managed Redis for ASP.NET Core distributed caching

-- Amazon MQ (RabbitMQ): managed RabbitMQ for teams already using RabbitMQ with MassTransit
+- Amazon MQ (RabbitMQ): managed RabbitMQ for teams using MassTransit with RabbitMQ

-- AWS Secrets Manager and Parameter Store: secrets injection into ASP.NET Core configuration pipeline
+- AWS Secrets Manager and Parameter Store: secrets injection into the ASP.NET Core configuration pipeline

-- Amazon Cognito: user pools and identity pools for ASP.NET Core authentication β OAuth2/OIDC integration
+- Amazon Cognito: user pools and identity pools for ASP.NET Core — OAuth2/OIDC integration

-- GitHub Actions for AWS: CI/CD pipeline for ASP.NET Core β build, test, push to ECR, deploy to ECS/Lambda
+- GitHub Actions for AWS: CI/CD pipeline — build, test, push to ECR, deploy to ECS/Lambda

-- CloudWatch with structured logs: ingesting Serilog output, custom metrics from OpenTelemetry, and alarms
+- CloudWatch with structured logs: ingesting Serilog output, custom metrics from OpenTelemetry

 Enterprise .NET systems increasingly run as collections of services rather than monoliths.
-This add-on covers the patterns, communication protocols, and infrastructure for building a production .NET microservices system.
+Patterns, communication protocols, and infrastructure for building a production .NET microservices system.

 - gRPC in .NET: protobuf service definitions, generated C# clients and servers, and streaming patterns